 - VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: - VI.C.1.a)

-efforts to enhance the meaning that each post-doctoral fellow finds in the experience of being a specialist, including protecting time with patients, minimizing non-specialist obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; (Core) - VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts post-doctoral fellow well-being; - VI.C.1.c) evaluating workplace safety data and addressing the safety of post-doctoral fellows and faculty members; (Core)
+The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: - VI.C.1.a) efforts to enhance the meaning that each post-doctoral fellow finds in the experience of being a specialist, including protecting time with patients, minimizing non-specialist obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; (Core) [Moved to VI.B.2.d)]

+VI.C.1.b) attention to scheduling, work intensity, and work

+compression that impacts post-doctoral fellow well-being;

+(Core)

+VI.C.1.c) evaluating workplace safety data and addressing the safety of post-doctoral fellows and faculty members; (Core)

 Background and Intent: This requirement emphasizes the responsibility shared by the Sponsoring Institution and its programs to gather information and utilize systems that monitor and enhance post-doctoral fellow and faculty member safety, including physical safety.
-Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse events.
+Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse safety events.

-policies and programs that encourage optimal post-doctoral fellow and faculty member well-being; and, (Core)
+VI.C.1.d) policies and programs that encourage optimal post-doctoral fellow and faculty member well-being, including the opportunity for post-doctoral fellows to attend medical, mental health, and dental care appointments, to include those scheduled during their working hours; and, (Core)

 Background and Intent: Well-being includes having time away from work to engage with family and friends, as well as to attend to personal needs and to one's own health, including adequate rest, healthy diet, and regular exercise.
+The intent of this requirement is to ensure that post-doctoral fellows have the opportunity to access medical and dental care, including mental health care, at times that are appropriate to their individual circumstances.
+Post-doctoral fellows must be provided with time away from the program as needed to access care, including appointments scheduled during their working hours.